junwei99/alibaba-cloud-aca-cloud-computing-notes/auto-scaling.md

    - the scheduled task is **abandoned**

-3. If multiple tasks are scheduled at similar times to execture a Scaling Rule for a Scaling group
+3. If multiple tasks are scheduled at similar times to execute a Scaling Rule for a Scaling group

    - **Earliest task triggers** the scaling activity first